[VibeCoding] Fixing the 'integrity' attribute error

 integrity

-Apparently the cause is.
-I was told about this.
+This seems to be the cause.
+I was told about this

 What is the integrity attribute?

-The integrity attribute appears to be used to verify the integrity of a resource that has not been tampered with.
+The integrity attribute appears to be used to verify the integrity of a resource to ensure it has not been tampered with.

-By assigning the resource's hash value as an attribute, check whether there is a difference between the resource's hash value obtained by the browser and the hash value set in the integrity attribute.
+By assigning the resource's hash value as an attribute, the browser checks whether there is a difference between the hash value of the resource retrieved by the browser and the hash value set in the integrity attribute.

-When I checked the encoding of each file, I confirmed that the development PC was LF and the other PC was CRLF. - Checking for corrections
+When I checked the encoding of each file, I found that it was LF on the development PC and CRLF on another PC. - Confirming the fix

-As a response to the corrections, we have confirmed that the data is loaded correctly by changing the other PC to LF.
+As a workaround, we confirmed that the file could be read correctly by changing the other PC to LF.

-The following commands can generate a hash value for the specified file:
+You can generate a hash value for a specified file using the following command.

 cat FILENAME.js | openssl dgst -sha384 -binary | openssl base64 -A

-In my environment, the above command did not give the intended hash value, but I was able to create it with the command below.
+In my environment, the above command did not produce the intended hash value, but I was able to create it using the command below

 summary

-- The existence of resource verification function using the integrity attribute.
+- The existence of resource validation functionality using the integrity attribute

-- Even for resources with the same content, differences in encoding (CRLF vs LF) affect hash values
+- Even for resources with the same content, differences in encoding (CRLF vs. LF) affect the hash value

-- Small differences in settings can lead to big errors, so you need to pay attention to differences between environments
+- Small configuration differences can lead to big errors, so pay attention to differences between environments

-VibeCoding is a lot of fun, but there are some problems like this one that are difficult to solve with AI support alone.
-It was a great opportunity to reaffirm the importance of basic knowledge.
+VibeCoding is a lot of fun, but there are also problems like this one that are difficult to solve with AI assistance alone.
+It was a good opportunity to reaffirm the importance of basic knowledge.
+I